13 improbable turnarounds in MLB history

-It took nearly 90 years before a team ascended from last place in its respective division or league to first in the immediate year following.
-It has now happened 13 times since 1990, aided somewhat by the expansion to six divsions.
+It took nearly 90 years before a team ascended from last place in its division or league to first place in the very next season.
+It has now happened 13 times since 1990, aided somewhat by the expansion to six divisions.

 Here is a look at every team that has successfully completed the one-year turnaround from worst to first:

 The Red Sox won 93 games in 2016, besting both the Orioles and Blue Jays by four games to win the American League East.
 Boston's win total marked a 15-game improvement on its 78-84 record from '15, which resulted in a last-place finish.

 The Red Sox signed ace starter David Price, saw right-hander Rick Porcello turn into an AL Cy Young Award winner and experienced the meteoric rise of outfielder Mookie Betts, propelling Boston to the pinnacle of the AL East.